pallets/flask/esof/docs/assignment2.md

 ###Introduction

   // TODO - COMEÇAR LOGO AQUI A FALAR DE REQUIREMENTS ELICITATION??
- // Flask is called a micro framework because it keeps a simple core, but extensible, esta frase já é cancro, foi usada vezes a mais xD

-  Flask is a micro web framework written in Python and based on Werkzeug toolkit and Jinja2 template engine.
-Flask is called a micro framework because it keeps a simple core, but extensible, allowing to add new functionalities as if they were impelemented in Flask itself.
-Some other Flask features are development server and debugger, integrated support for unit testing, support for secure cookies and a very extensive documentation, allowing newcomers to quickly familiarize with the framework.

 <a name="purpose"/>
 ###Purpose
-  The purpose of this document is to provide a quick overview of the funcionality of Flask in particular for developers and newcomers.
-The document will particulary detail the requirement elication in the project, as well as the use cases and the domain model behind Flask.
+  The purpose of this document is to provide a quick overview of the funcionality of Flask in particular for developers and stackholders.
+The document will particulary detail the requirements elicitation and specification of the project, as well as the use cases and the domain model behind Flask.

 <a name="scope"/>
 ###Scope